GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

 the question what happens when changes were uploaded by a user that uses Jujutsu and a user that uses native Git attempts to rework them, or vice versa:

-1. [OK] Rework a change in Git that was uploaded from Jujutsu:
+1. [NOT OK] Rework a change in Git that was uploaded from Jujutsu:

    If a change was uploaded from Jujutsu it has a `change-id` commit header with a Jujutsu change ID, but not a commit message footer with a Gerrit Change-Id.

    Reworking a change is done by amending the commit.
-Since `git commit --amend` preserves unknown commit headers the `change-id` header with the Jujutsu change ID stays intact and Gerrit will update the correct change on push.
+Since `git commit --amend` preserves unknown commit headers the `change-id` header with the Jujutsu change ID stays intact, but the `commit-msg` footer inserts a new Gerrit Change-Id as a commit message footer, which will take precedence on push.
+   Hence this would create a new change rather than updating the existing change.

 1. [NOT OK] Rework a change series in Git that was uploaded from Jujutsu: